say859462/NYCU_VisualRecognitionUsingDL_HW2/README.md

 - **no external data**
 - COCO-style final prediction file `pred.json`

 After a long experiment sequence, the final direction converged to **RT-DETRv2 with a fixed rectangular input shape (`320x640`) plus an auxiliary digit-classification branch**.
-The strongest hidden-test score in our experiments was **0.41 mAP**, achieved by:
+The strongest public-test score in our experiments was **0.41 mAP**, achieved by:

 - `EXP60`: aggressive inference-time auxiliary fusion
 - `EXP64`: a more robust variant of `EXP60` with family-specific attenuation on `{1,4,7}`